navcoin/NavHub/content/guides/news/_index.md

   The first paragraph of your post will be used as the excerpt and won’t display on the actual news item.
 If you want the excerpt to be the first paragraph of the news article, you will need to repeat the first paragraph before and after the <strong>&lt;!–-more-–&gt;</strong> tag.
 Continue to format your post, you can insert images, headings, lists, links and more.
   <br><br>
   If you are still confused, you can look at how the old post was done,
-  <a href="https://navhub.org/admin/#/collections/news/entries/2018-12-13-navcoin-4-5-0-is-now-available" target=e>check out how we did <strong>NavCoin 4.5.0 Is Now Available!</strong> article here</a>.
+  <a href="https://navhub.org/admin/#/collections/news/entries/2018-12-13-navcoin-4-5-0-is-now-available" target=e class="a-guide">check out how we did <strong>NavCoin 4.5.0 Is Now Available!</strong> article here</a>.
   <br><br>

   Once you’re happy with the post, click the <span class="highlight">Save</span> button up the top on the left.